 - A personal profile page which is available via a unique URL

-We've created the following guide to maintaining your ORCID account:
+See the following guide to managing your ORCID in Pure:

 "ORCID provides one central place to record my outputs and grants, this information is then openly available to any other databases."